-Ariel Square Four, popularly nicknamed «Squariel», was positively accepted by clients, even despite its frequent problems with engine overheating due to poor cooling of its two “rear” cylinders.
-During the production period, starting with a prototype in 1930 and until this model was discontinued in 1958, a total of 15641 motorcycles were manufactured.
+Ariel Square Four, nicknamed «Squariel», was well accepted by clients, even despite its frequent problems with engine overheating due to poor cooling of its two “rear” cylinders.
+During the production period, starting with a prototype in 1930 and until this model was discontinued in 1958, a total of 15,641 motorcycles were manufactured.

-It was the last side-car ever produced between 1947 to 1949 by Bernardet before they switched to scooters and still is the most famous of the whole production! © Archives Bernardet Family
+It was the last sidecar ever produced between 1947 to 1949 by Bernardet before the company switched to scooters, and they are still the most famous of the whole production! © Archives Bernardet Family

 |Manufacturer||Ariel, Great Britain|

 |ENGINE AND TRANSMISSION|

 |Front suspension||With a frictional damper|

 |Brakes||Drum type, on all wheels|

 |Wheel size||Front: 3.25 х 19, rear: 4.00 х 18|